stolostron/cm-cli/docs/help/cm_create_work.md

   -f, --filename strings
   -h, --help               help for work
-      --overwrite          Overwrite the existing work if it exists already -R, --recursive          Process the directory used in -f, --filename recursively.
+      --overwrite          Overwrite the existing work if it exists already --placement string   Specify an existing placement with format <namespace>/<name>
+  -R, --recursive          Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory. (default true)
 ```